thomas-darling/gulp-translate/readme.md

 The way we annotate elements and attributes is _inspired_ by the `translate` attribute in the [HTML 5 spec](https://www.w3.org/International/questions/qa-translate-flag.en), but does not fully adhere to that spec.
 This is a choice we were forced to make, as the spec simply do not handle all the real-world use cases, especially those encountered when building SPA's.
-The following is the behavior of _our_ `translate` annotations:
+The following is the behaviour of _our_ `translate` annotations:

 * There is no concept of a default set of _translatable attributes_ as in the HTML 5 spec.
 Instead, any attribute that should be translated must be explicitly annotated.
   This is required in order to support the many custom elements and attributes from which modern SPA's are built.